WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 When you select one or more coins as inputs in `Send` tab, say two anonset coins worth each 0.1 bitcoin.
 You can click the `MAX` button and the transaction will have only one output with the destination address, and no change output.
-Wasabi will calculate the precise value for the destination output with `inputs - confirmation fee`.
+Wasabi will calculate the precise value for the destination output with `inputs - transaction fee`.
 This means you send the entire two coins to the receiving address, and there is no change coming back to your own wallet, you are sending a "whole coin".

 ![](/SendAmountFeePassword.png)